Hyper-Accel/docs/docs/useful_commands.md

-!!! warning
-    Here are some methods that was shared with previous error cases.
-Based on the experiences of our previous PoC customers, most of the problems occur when **pressing `Ctrl+C` while running the LPU™**. **Please do not do this!**

 ## Host-Memory-Access

-You need to allow LPUs to access to host memory when you boot the server.
+You need to allow LPUs to access to host memory when you boot the server. this command requires **sudo priviliege**.

-!!! warning
-    This command requires sudo priviliege

 ```shell linenums="1"
 $ host-memory-access